Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Methods

 The causal ``role model'' effect that an individual $i$ receives from an individual $j$ (the role model) can be described as follows.

-where the expectation is taken with respect to the do-interventional distributions of $S_i$ \cite{sridhar2022estimating,pearl2009causality}.
-The intervention $do(Y^{(i)}_j = 1)$ can be interpreted as the intervention that $j$ is made to graduate successfully before $i$, while the intervention $do(Y^{(i)}_j = 0)$ can be interpreted as $j$ is either made to graduate after $i$ or made to fail where $j$ and $i$ exchanged affirmations during their stay in the unit.
-The expectations in the above definition are marginalizing over all other causes of $S_i$, and therefore, the quantity $\phi_{ij}$ can then be thought of as the difference between expectations of successful graduation of $i$ caused by the peer $j$ being a successful graduate, i.e., being a role-model for $i$.
-The total role model influence of all of $i's$ peers on $i$ can be written as $\phi_i = \sum_j \phi_{ij}.$
+Here, the causal effect is defined using the do-operator for $Y^{(i)}_j$ \cite{pearl2009causality}.
+In this context, we consider the possibility that $Y^{(i)}_j$ can be changed by the experimenter.
+The $do(Y^{(i)}_j = a)$ can be interpreted as an intervention where the experimenter fixes $Y^{(i)}_j$ at a value $a$ without disturbing any other covariate in the outcome model \citep{sridhar2022estimating,pearl2009causality}.
+The intervention $do(Y^{(i)}_j = 1)$ is then interpreted as the intervention that $j$ is made to graduate successfully before $i$, while the intervention $do(Y^{(i)}_j = 0)$ is the intervention that $j$ is either made to fail or made to exit after $i$, where $j$ and $i$ exchanged affirmations during their stay in the unit.
+The expectation operator for the first term on the right-hand side is over the outcome distribution if the experimenter makes the peer $j$ graduate successfully before $i$ leaves the TC.
+The second term's expectation is over the outcome distribution if the experimenter makes $Y^{(i)}_j =0$.
+Therefore, the quantity $\phi_{ij}$ can be considered the difference between expectations of successful graduation of $i$ caused by the peer $j$ being a successful graduate, i.e., being a role model for $i$.
+The total role model influence of all $i's$ peers on $i$ can be written as $\phi_i = \sum_j \phi_{ij}.$

 We also define a second causal estimand by changing the definition of the intervention.
-We only consider the peers who have left the TC before $t_i^{exit}$ and define $Y_j^{(i)} = S_j$ if $t_j^{exit} <t_i^{exit}$.
-Then for each individual their potential peer network only consists of individuals who have exited the unit before them.
+In the second definition, we only consider the peers who have left the TC before $t_i^{exit}$ and define $Y_j^{(i)} = S_j$ if $t_j^{exit} <t_i^{exit}$.
+Then for each individual, their potential peer network only consists of individuals who have interacted with them but exited the unit before them.
 Accordingly we redefine the role model effect $\phi_{ij}^{1}$ as follows:

-For a peer $j$ who has left the TC before the exit date of $i$ (and therefore $i$ can observe their final graduation status), the intervention $do(S_j=1)$ is then the $j$th peer is made to graduate successfully and the intervention $do(S_j=0)$ is that the peer is made to fail.
+For a ``peer" $j$ (i.e., $A_{ij}>0$), who has left the TC before the exit date of $i$ (and therefore $i$ can observe their graduation status), the intervention $do(S_j=1)$ is then the $j$th peer is made to graduate successfully, and the intervention $do(S_j=0)$ is that the peer is made to fail.

-We assume that for each unit $i$, there is a $d$ dimensional vector of unobserved latent characteristics $U_i$ that affect both the outcome $S_i$ and the formation of network $A$.
-The average role model effect cannot be estimated without additional methodology from our observational data due to the presence of this unobserved homophily.
-We explain the problem at hand using the following Directed Acyclic Graph (DAG) \citep{mcfowland2021estimating,hernan2009invited, sridhar2022estimating}.
-The dashed arrows are for unobserved confounders and the solid arrows are for the observed variables.

-The direct pathway is $Y_{j}^{i}\rightarrow S_{i}$.
-This is the causal effect that we are interested in estimating in our setup.
-However, DAG shows several backdoor pathways which are open.